-As you can see, the general trend for Australian shares since 1992 has been upwards however there have been stretches of time when shares have gone nowhere.
-From 1999 to 2002 markets were flat.
+Looking at the graph above, you can see that the general trend for Australian shares since 1992 has been upwards.
+However, there have been stretches of time when shares have gone nowhere.
+From 1999 to 2002, markets were flat.
 Then between 2003-2007 the market more than doubled.
-Since 2007 shares have been playing catch-up for a decade – Australian shares are still below their nominal high of 2007.
-The spring is being compressed again.

-Markets rarely return to their long run average for any extended period of time.
-Instead they tend to overshoot to both the upside and the downside.
-We’ve written about this before in ‘How reliable is past performance?’.
+Markets rarely return to their long-term average for an extended period of time.
+Instead they tend to overshoot on the upside and the downside.

-Here are some other factors to keep in mind when markets have no short term trend:
+Here are some other things to consider when the markets aren’t showing any short term trends.

-Dividends can make up most of your returns in sideways markets, so don’t forget them.
-Over the past 12 months to August 2017, the Stockspot Topaz portfolio has generated dividends of 3.63% and capital returns of 2.33%.
-Dividends have therefore accounted for 61% of the total return of 5.96%.
+Dividends can make up most of your returns in sideways markets.
+Over the past 3 years to September 2023, the Stockspot Topaz portfolio has generated dividends of 3.9% p.a. and capital returns of 3.5% p.a.

-In periods of choppy sideways markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
-This is part of what we’re continually managing for clients.
+During stagnant markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
+This is something we’re continually managing for clients.

 Remember, sideways markets can be a friend in disguise if you are still in the accumulation phase of your life.
 You can buy stocks at lower prices rather than constantly buying higher and higher as markets rise.

-For example, here are 2 different markets over a 5 year period.
+For example, below are two different markets over a five year period.
 Both start and end at the same point.
-Which would you rather have invested in if you were periodically topping up your portfolio over the entire period?
+Which would you rather have invested in if you were periodically topping up your portfolio (dollar cost averaging) over the entire period?

-Sideways markets are great for long term accumulators.
-They’re not great for ‘market experts’ trying to call a short term trend.
-That’s why they tend to exaggerate any move that does happen, no matter how small.
+Sideways markets are great for long term accumulators – but they’re not so great for ‘market experts’ trying to call a short term trend.
+The media will tend to exaggerate any move that does happen, no matter how small.
+Don’t be swayed!

-Sideways markets can be frustrating but the secret is to maintain your investment process.
+The secret is to maintain your investment process even if you don’t see returns for months.
 Patient investors who stick to their process and ignore the noise are the ones who will be rewarded over the long run.